Same-Sex Parenting - Surrogacy for LGBT Couples

 Same-Sex Couples’ Surrogacy Process

 Thinking of becoming a parent as an LGBT single or a couple?
 The decision can both be exciting and nerve-cracking.
 Like other intended parents, you might also ask yourself whether you can be a good parent or not.
-Apart from this basic parenting doubt, you might also think whether the decision to raise the child with same-sex parents will impact his/her life or not.
+Apart from this basic parenting doubt, you might also think about whether the decision to raise the child with same-sex parents will impact his/her life or not.

 Surrogacy is a great option for LGBT couples or singles who want to extend their family while being genetically connected to their children.
 Gay and Lesbian couples or singles who cannot carry or conceive a pregnancy can do so with help from a surrogate mother or an egg donor.

 The process of in-vitro fertilization, egg donation, gestational carrier, etc. will be the same as in the case of other intended parents.
-However, the LGBT couples including the same-sex couples need to decide upon a few more factors before they say ‘Yes’ to surrogacy:
+However, LGBT couples including same-sex couples need to decide upon a few more factors before they say ‘Yes’ to surrogacy:

 The decision between a known and anonymous donor: In most cases, choosing an anonymous or a known egg donor through an agency is recommended.
 But, same-sex couples can choose a known egg donor through family and friends as well.
-For example, intended fathers (in case of Gay couples) can choose to combine the sperm of one partner with eggs from a close relative of the other partner.
+For example, intended fathers (in the case of Gay couples) can choose to combine the sperm of one partner with eggs from a close relative of the other partner.
 This way both the intended parents are biologically linked to the child.

 Deciding the one who will be genetically related to the child: LGBT couples face the issue of choosing one partner who solely will be genetically related to the child.
 Same-sex parents need to decide whose sperm will be used in the process.
 To give a fair opportunity, many same-sex couples choose to fertilize multiple eggs for fertilization using both partners’ sperm.